mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/runtime/API/01-REST-OpenAPI.md

 // ...
 ```

-Refer to the OpenAPI specification for details on security requirement objects.
-Mondrian uses this information for both documentation generation and potentially for integrating with authentication/authorization middleware (depending on the server adapter).
+Refer to the OpenAPI 3.1 specification for details on defining security schemes and security requirement objects.
+Mondrian uses this information primarily for generating accurate OpenAPI documentation.
+Integrating with actual authentication/authorization middleware depends on the specific server adapter and how you configure context building.

-## Global Options
+## Global Options (`rest.build`)

-The `options` field in `rest.build` allows configuring global settings for the API.
+The `options` field at the top level of `rest.build` allows configuring global settings for the API definition.

-### Endpoints
+### Endpoints (`options.endpoints`)

-The `endpoints` option is an array of strings specifying the base URLs where your API is hosted.
-This information is used to populate the `servers` field in the generated OpenAPI specification, helping API consumers understand where to send requests.
+This option is an array of strings specifying the base URLs where your API will be hosted.
+This information populates the `servers` field in the generated OpenAPI specification, helping API consumers and documentation tools know where to send requests.

 ```ts showLineNumbers
 // ... inside rest.build